zentyal/zentyal/docs/en/user/ids.rst

 On the :guilabel:`Rules` tab you can see a table that is preloaded with all the Snort rulesets installed on your system (files under the directory `/etc/snort/rules`).
-By default, for increased security, all of them are enabled.
-But if you want to save CPU time, it is advisable to disable those that are not of interest, for example, the ones related to services not available in your network.
+A typical set of rules is enabled by default.
+If you want to save CPU time, it is advisable to disable those that are not of interest, for example, the ones related to services not available in your network.
+Also you can enable any other rules you find interesting if your hardware is powerful enough.
 The procedure for activating or disabling a rule is the same as for the interfaces.

 .. image:: images/ids/ids-02-rules.png
    :scale: 80